 Thankfully, you can change that wallpaper; what you can’t change is the Edge Plus’ weak update roadmap.
 Motorola typically commits to only one major software upgrade for its devices, which is disheartening but unfortunately common in the realm of cheap Android phones in which Motorola typically operates.

 Most devices in the Edge Plus’ price range receive two major Android updates over the course of their lives, and Google promises three for its Pixel phones.
-So the fact that Motorola won’t go on record and commit to two — especially when the Edge Plus’ software is so similar to stock Android, at least outwardly — is maddening.
+Even Samsung recently upped its support window to three years.
+So the fact that Motorola wouldn’t go on record and commit to two — especially when the Edge Plus’ software is so similar to stock Android, at least outwardly — was maddening.

 Motorola Edge Plus review: Verdict

 It’s good to see Motorola pool all of its expertise and resources into a flagship phone for the first time in roughly half a decade.
 The issue is, outside of the Edge Plus’ audio features — particularly its booming speakers and headphone jack — I struggle to come up with reasons someone would choose it over similarly priced device.

 Sure, the Edge Plus’ display is very nice, but so are the OnePlus 8 Pro’s and the Samsung Galaxy S20’s — and those phones’ panels get brighter, too.
 Likewise, the Edge Plus is a top performer, but those other Android phones are just as fast where it counts.
 (And that’s to say nothing of the A13 Bionic-powered iPhone 11 series, which continues to outpace the Snapdragon contingent despite packing a fraction of the RAM.)
 The Edge Plus’ cameras are solid also, but — well, you get the picture.